MDRazi09/Nova/README.md

 - **Remembers things** -- "I prefer React over Vue" (it remembers next time)
 - **Plans your day** -- combines calendar, tasks, and priorities into a plan
 - **Sees your screen** -- knows what apps are open for context-aware responses
-- **Audio-reactive orb** -- a Three.js particle visualization that pulses with JARVIS's voice
+- **Audio-reactive orb** -- a Three.js particle visualization that pulses with Nova's voice

 ## Requirements